 100 * (25 - 20) * 0.01 = 5 DEM units for additional defined properties.
 The total DEM unit cost in this case is 30 DEM units (

-For full details on the setup and consumption of custom metrics in Dynatrace, see Custom metric ingestion and analysis.
+For full details on the setup and ingestion of custom metrics in Dynatrace, see Metric ingestion.

 How custom metrics affect monitoring consumption

 Custom metrics typically consume Davis data units (DDUs).
 However custom metrics from OneAgent-monitored hosts are first deducted from your quota of included metrics per host unit, so they don't necessarily consume DDUs.
 For complete details, see Metric cost calculation (DDUs).